-USBE Board member Natalie Cline loses bid for nomination | Gephardt Daily
+Natalie Cline dumped; loses Utah school board seat after being rebuffed by fellow Republicans in party convention vote | Gephardt Daily

-SALT LAKE COUNTY, Utah, April 13, 2024 (Gephardt Daily) — Utah State Board of Education member Natalie Cline, the first state-elected official to be censured by the legislature, has failed to win her party’s nomination at the Salt Lake County Republican Party convention on Saturday.
+SALT LAKE COUNTY, Utah, April 13, 2024 (Gephardt Daily) — Utah State Board of Education member Natalie Cline, the first state-elected official to be censured by the state legislature, has been ousted by fellow Republicans, failing to win her party’s nomination at the Salt Lake County Republican Party convention on Saturday.

-The party’s nomination went to candidate Amanda Bollinger, who earned 221 votes (63%).
-Cline earned votes from 123 delegates (37%).
-That means Bollinger will be the Republican nominee for the seat currently held by Cline.
+Party delegates instead nominated Amanda Bollinger, who earned 221 votes (63%) while Cline received votes from just 123 delegates (37%).

-Cline, whose Board of Education biography says she champions causes including religious freedom and family friendly educational policies, has a history of statements that critics have labeled as intolerant, biased and hurtful.
+Cline, whose Board of Education biography says she champions causes including religious freedom and family friendly educational policies, has a history of statements which critics have labeled as intolerant, biased and hurtful.

 In 2021, a group of parents, teachers and citizens called for the removal of Cline, who represents District 11, after her social media comments labeling LGBT people as “gender confused” and for saying educators who attended a Utah Pride Center conference about accepting all identities in the classroom had been taught how to “indoctrinate your children.”